florinpop17/app-ideas/Projects/String-Art.md

 ## Bonus features

--   [ ] Allow the user to specify the length of the line and it's velocity
+-   [ ] User can specify the length of the line and it's velocity
--   [ ] Allow the user to specify the multiple lines within the window, all moving along different trajectories and velocities
+-   [ ] User can specify the multiple lines within the window, all moving along different trajectories and velocities

 ## Useful links and resources